asijaw/movie_review/README.md

-<h1>Movie Review</h1>
+# Movie Review

+This is a Rails app built in Ruby as a portfolio project for the Flatiron School Software Engineering curriculum.

-This is a web application that allows the user to make movie reviews and see the reviews on movies that other users have created .
-It is built with Ruby.
+This is a web application that allows the user to create an account using google or username.
+Once logged in, users are able to make movie reviews and see the reviews on movies that other users have created

-<h2>To run this app</h2>
+## Installation

 Fork and Clone this repo